filecoin-project/FIPs/FIPS/fip-xxxx-pledge-baseline.md

 The practical security value of locked tokens would deteriorate faster if an expanding supply also caused exchange rate deterioration.

 This proposal introduces a floor to per-sector initial pledge requirements.
-This in turn provides support for the network’s total locked token amount, and the ratio of locked to circulating supply.
+This in turn provides support for the network’s total locked token amount, and the ratio of locked tokens to the circulating supply.
 This support is still far below current levels of locking, but high enough to provide more meaningful security.
 Projections for this proposal indicate locked amounts falling toward one third of current values over the same 4 to 5 year period under moderate assumptions, and maintaining current values under optimistic growth assumptions.